drvgautam/drvgautam/README.md

 - 👋 Hi, I’m @drvgautam
-- 👀 I’m interested in mathematical modelling and simulation
+- 👀 My interests lie in building applications at the intersection of data, semantics, cloud technology and AI

 <!---